AaX003/AaX003/README.md

 ### Who am I
 <div>Hi there!
-My name is AXACODES (or Ayana if you want to get personal) and I'm an aspiring software developer with a passion for building and designing web applications!
+My name is AXACODES (or AaXanah if you want to get personal) and I'm an aspiring software developer with a passion for building and designing web applications!
 I've been coding for almost three years now and while I'm still learning, I've definitely enjoyed the journey and all of the milestones I have achieved!
 I hope you'll enjoy being on the journey with me! </div>

 ### About Me